 Sheet Pan Jambalaya

-1. Chicken can also be added.
-I would suggest using pre-cooked rotisserie chicken or something similar and add it to the end.
+- Chicken can also be added.
+I would suggest using pre-cooked rotisserie chicken or something similar and add it at the end.
 It would be easier than trying to adjust cooking times with raw chicken and shrimp.